odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Cancel Referenced document
 **************************
-In case you need  to cancel or invalid a Invoice, use the button Add Credit note and select Full Refund, in this case the SII reference Code is automatically set to: Anula Documento de referencia.
+In case you need  to cancel or invalid an Invoice, use the button Add Credit note and select Full Refund, in this case the SII reference Code is automatically set to: Anula Documento de referencia.

 .. image:: media/Chile26.png